 If the Defendant posted bail to get released from jail prior to the Arraignment, the Court will usually also revoke the bail bond, and issue an order setting a new bail at a higher amount.

-To get the bench warrant recalled after a missed court date, either the defendant or an authorized Attorney representing the defendant must appear in court in person.
-With the right facts, an experienced Defense Attorney can get a failure to appear warrant in a DUI case recalled without the client having to appear in court or go to jail.
+In practice, to get the bench warrant recalled after a missed court date, either the defendant or an authorized Defense Attorney representing the defendant must appear in court in person.

 Once in court, the Attorney or Defendant must ask the Judge to recall the warrant.
 If bail has been revoked, the Defendant must ask the judge to reinstate the bail bond.
-If the Defendant used a Bail Bond company to borrow the money for bail, Defendant must get written permission from the Bail Bond company to allow reinstatement of bail.Usually, this is a two step process:
+If the Defendant used a Bail Bond company to borrow the money for bail, Defendant must get written permission from the Bail Bond company to allow reinstatement of bail, and that permission must be delivered to the judge during a warrant recall hearing.Usually, this is a two step process:

 If everyone agrees, it is easy to get the warrant recalled and the case back on track.
-But there is a real possibility of jail – especially if there are prior offenses or a history of skipping bail.
+But there is a real possibility of jail for some defendants – especially if there are prior offenses or a history of skipping bail in the court’s file.

 This work takes skill and experience to do correctly and fast.
 I’ve had cases where I successfully done this work on less than 10 minutes.
 But then, .. .. .. sometimes things go bad. }; A defendant can actually do it alone, but it is without question better, easier and faster with experienced professional help.